sajjadGG/book-python/numpy/array-logic.rst

 Numpy Logic Isin
 ----------------
-* Assignment name: Numpy Logic Isin
+* Assignment: Numpy Logic Isin
 * Last update: 2020-10-01
 * Complexity level: easy
 * Lines of code to write: 9 lines
 * Estimated time of completion: 5 min
-* Solution: :download:`solution/numpy_logic_isin.py`
+* Filename: :download:`solution/numpy_logic_isin.py`

-:English:
+English:
     #.
 Set random seed to zero
     #.
 Generate ``a: np.ndarray`` of 50 random integers from 0 to 100 (exclusive)
     #.
 Generate ``b: np.ndarray`` with sequential powers of 2 and exponential from 0 to 6 (inclusive)
     #.
 Check which elements from ``a`` are present in ``b``

-:Polish:
+Polish:
     #.
 Ustaw ziarno losowości na zero
     #.
 Wygeneruj ``a: np.ndarray`` z 50 losowymi liczbami całkowitymi od 0 do 100 (rozłącznie)
     #.
 Wygeneruj ``b: np.ndarray`` z kolejnymi potęgami liczby 2, wykładnik od 0 do 6 (włącznie)